pantheon-systems/documentation/source/content/guides/autopilot/07-troubleshoot.md

 ### Issue

-Quicksilver scripts could not be execute on the site.
+Quicksilver scripts failed to execute on the site.

 ### Solution